310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 Uu~myu… I had a plan for how we were gonna do this, though… Now that everyone’s just doin' as they please, it’ll be tough to get everything back on track.

 But that *is* the usual for us anyway.
+{% endbubble %}

+{% bubble Tetora grin2 %}
 I dunno if I can do things as properly as Taichou did… but I’m gonna burn the flames of justice I inherited to their limit and do my absolute best.
 {% endbubble %}

 {% img /img/es/eventstory/climax/tetorabcg.jpg %}

 {% bubble Tetora v2 %}
-As a member of Ryuseitai—No… As the next commander who will lead Ryuseitai—
+As a member of Ryuseitai — No… As the next commander to lead Ryuseitai—

 I’m gonna shine bright like the sun.
 Today, tomorrow, and forever onward.
 I’ll burn a bright red.